Take a look at the range of benefits and payments we have available.

 Does the Social Security Agreement between the Netherlands and New Zealand affect how my AOW is treated?

-The reduction of New Zealand Superannuation or Veteran’s Pension by the amount of AOW pension does not happen as a result of the Social Security Agreement.
-AOW pensions would reduce a person’s New Zealand entitlement under the provisions of section 70 of the Social Security Act, regardless of the existence of the Social Security Agreement.
+The reduction of New Zealand Superannuation or Veteran's Pension by the amount of AOW pension does not happen as a result of the Social Security Agreement.
+AOW pensions would reduce a person's New Zealand entitlement under the provisions of sections 187-191 of the Social Security Act, regardless of the existence of the Social Security Agreement.

 Do similar pensions from other countries also affect payment of New Zealand Superannuation or Veteran's Pensions?